-Students will be selected for internships based on the following factors:
+Students are selected for internships based on the following factors:

 - their background of courses and experience

-- their GPA and other evidence of accomplishment
+- their GPA and other evidence of accomplishments

 - recommendations from faculty and past employers

-The selection process is competitive, and about half of the applicants are awarded internships.
+The selection process is competitive; approximately 35% of applicants are awarded internships.
 Based on the merits of your application, you may be contacted by individual faculty for an interview.

-- Complete the application, which includes an unofficial copy of your academic transcript.
+- Complete the application, and email it to Amy Timmins at firstname.lastname@example.org.
+Please note: the application requests an unofficial copy of your academic transcript.
 Unofficial transcripts can be obtained from WebAdvisor.